OlsonDev/TemplatePig/README.md

   }
 }
 ```

+> **Please note:** This experience isn’t ideal; unfortunately, VS Code’s API doesn’t make it easy to make all of your template’s changes in a `WorkspaceEdit` and control whether or not a tab will show up.
+I’ve tried two approaches, and both have their pros and cons.
+> 1. Create and apply a single `WorkspaceEdit` for the entire template.
+This resulted in a lot of documents being left open that should’ve been closed and forced me to put an arbitrary `setTimeout` to close documents.
+For bigger templates, that size would just have to keep increasing.
+> 2. Create and apply a `WorkspaceEdit` for each file in the template.
+This has a lot more flickering of tabs opening and then closing, but the end state is more often what you want: open the documents that should be open, and close those that should not.
+>
+> I'm currently opting for option #2 for consistency.
+There are a handful of related GitHub issues to fix this behavior with VS Code’s API, but it doesn’t seem like it’ll be fixed anytime soon.

 ## Empty folders
 You can also put empty folders in your template.
 They follow the same rules as files when passed to `pig.getDestinationPath(…)`: